drafthouse/adc-mcc/README.md

 It's time to start calculating the fill rate, sliced in various different ways.
-We want to be able to look at various different time periods (today, this week, arbitrary range), filter by location (market, cinema, or national), films, or series (extra credit), and see the fill rate broken down by business day of week and day part.
+We want to be able to look at various different time periods (today, this week, arbitrary range), filter by location (market, cinema, or national), filter by films, or filter by series (extra credit), and see the fill rate broken down by business day of week (Monday, Tuesday, etc) and day part (matinee, prime, late, etc).

 The API you build to do this is up to you.
 We've provided a stubbed out starting point in `com.drafthouse.mcc.controller.FillRateController` but how you structure the endpoint(s) is up to you.
 Feel free to